w3develops/w3Develops/README.md

 # Welcome to W3Develops' open source codebase

-What is W3Develops?

 The w3develops source codebase.
 Learn to code.
 Meet new people.
-Collaborate on fun projects
+Collaborate on more projects

+What is W3Develops?

 The goal of W3Develops is to provide a simple learning, collaborating, networking website for programmers.